European Parliament INI report on the State of Recreational Fisheries in the EU

 ) and published later in December.
 A second exchange of view took place on the 24th of January and the video recording can be watched here

-The EAA and the EFTTA have followed closely the development of this important report that, when adopted, will represent the European Parliament’s take on the recreational fisheries sector and have raised a number of points:
+The EAA and the EFTTA have followed closely the development of this important report that represents the European Parliament’s take on the recreational fisheries sector and stresses a number of important points:

 - The estimated economic impact of European marine recreational fisheries is EUR 10.5 billion, excluding the value of tourist fisheries;